mdeff/paper-cryoem-orientation-recovery/reviews.md

 Why/how much improving the initial angle estimation translates to improvement in the reconstruction?
 TODO(Laurène): The why is not a problem (optimisation stuff), the how much will be a bit more tricky but we can find a way.

+> Related work [A]

-Related work: we'll add the suggested reference to [A] in the revised manuscript.
+We will add the suggested reference to [A] in the revised manuscript.

-> How would non-uniformly distributed angles effect the proposed method?
+> How would non-uniformly distributed angles affect the proposed method?

 We tried it in Appendix B (with a uniform sampling of Euler angles, which is non-uniform on SO(3)) and performance wasn't affected.
 We discussed it in lines 485-492 (referencing the Appendix).
 Figure 12 shows different samplings and Figure 13 shows the performance results from distance estimation and orientation recovery for non-uniform case.
-Should that be better / more clearly written?
+Could you please tell us whether it should be better / more clearly written?

 ## 3- Official Review of Paper4764 by Reviewer Z4BJ
 16 Jul 2021